-Some mainstream brands have a range of well thought-out children's bikes too – Hoy, Wiggins, Dawes, Pinnacle, and Ridgeback, for example.
-A good bike costs more initially but will have a longer use-life.
-It can be passed on to a sibling or sold for a decent sum secondhand.
-Both Islabikes and Frog sell secondhand bikes.
+Some mainstream brands have a range of well thought-out children's bikes too: Hoy, Wiggins, Dawes, Pinnacle, and Ridgeback, for example.
+A good bike costs more initially but will have a longer life.
+It can be passed on to a sibling or sold for a decent sum second hand.
+Both Islabikes and Frog sell second-hand bikes.

 Measure inside leg length

-A child's bike requires shorter cranks, and the bike needs to be designed around those short cranks.
+A child’s bike requires shorter cranks, and the bike needs to be designed around those short cranks.
 How short should they be?
-Ideally, no longer than about 10% of the child's height 100mm for a child a metre tall.
+Ideally, no longer than about 10% of the child’s height, so 100mm for a child a metre tall.

 Overlong cranks have three side effects: they make pedalling awkward and inefficient; they force bike designers to raise the bottom bracket to prevent pedal strikes, which makes it harder for children to get one or both feet on the ground; and they force the front centres distance to be longer to prevent the feet hitting the front wheel when turning, which has the knock-on effect of increasing reach.

 A child’s bike ought to have cranks with a narrower pedal tread (‘Q-factor’) than an adult’s bike, too.
 Pedal tread is the distance the feet are apart.
 Splaying the feet wide makes pedalling more awkward, due to the angle the legs are at, and it’s worse the shorter your legs are; picture tall and short triangles with the same width base.